 St Paul’s is the Parish Church of Coven, a village of about four and a half thousand people in south Staffordshire.
 It is part of the Diocese of Lichfield and under the sacramental and pastoral care of the Bishop of Ebbsfleet.

-We are a welcoming, lively, faithful and committed group of people – young and old – who come together for worship on Sunday’s and other days during the week.
-Throughout the week there are opportunities for prayer. worship and study in small groups.
+We are a welcoming, lively, faithful and committed group of people – young and old – who come together for worship on Sundays and other days during the week.
+Throughout the week there are opportunities for prayer, worship and study in small groups.
 We make an annual pilgrimage to the Shrine of Our Lady of Walsingham in north Norfolk.
-St Paul’s is a ‘Society parish’ which affirms the Five Guiding Principles.
+St Paul’s Coven is a ‘Society parish’ which affirms the Five Guiding Principles.

 There is also a desire to work ecumenically with friends from the Methodist and Roman Catholic congregations whenever we can and the Good Friday Act of Witness through the village is an important and much valued occasion.
 Holy Week services at St Paul’s are open to members of the other congregations and are faithfully attended.

 St Paul’s Coven is also very committed to supporting the work of our First School – St Paul’s CE [C] First School and there are opportunities for members of the congregation to serve as Foundation Governors and also to join in school based worship.
 The Parish Priest is a Governor of the school and regularly leads worship, including Mass, in school.
-Children, staff and parents regularly visit the church for worship throughout the year, including the Feast of St Paul as well as Harvest, Christmas.
+Children, staff and parents regularly visit the church for worship throughout the year, including the Feast of St Paul as well as Harvest and Christmas.
 A special service is held for children in Year 4 as they prepare to leave the school.

 St Paul’s has an active and vibrant social life when friends from the village and beyond come together simply to enjoy being with one another.
 These occasions usually involve food and wine and much laughter!
 Together we are active in raising funds for the on-going life of the Church in the community.